 The Hive will offer a professional setting for students, alumni and friends of the college in which to create and to connect around ideas, services and new business concepts.
 It will consist of three integrative platforms that will allow for both learning and genuinely collaborative opportunities:

-The college is currently conducting a search for a director of leadership and innovation to manage The Hive and is preparing to launch the program in the space in downtown Franklin previously occupied by its Master of Science in Athletic Training program.
+The college is currently conducting a search for a director of leadership and innovation to manage the new program.

 Peterson served on the Franklin College Board of Trustees from 1988 to 2003, acting as treasurer from 1992 to 2003.
 He was awarded associate alumnus status in 2000 and emeritus trustee status in 2003.
 Peterson has made a significant impact on the lives of many individuals in the Franklin College community and beyond through generous gifts and selfless service.
 In 2017, the college recognized his service and impact on the institution by awarding him with an honorary degree at Commencement.